 For example, comments like “Thanks for the post” are not likely to add value to the article, but an opposing view or an example of how the topic being discussed impacted an individual or business might.

-When Google assesses the relevance of content, they look at two main factors:
+When Google assesses the relevance of short and long-form content, they look at three main factors:

 Agency Tip: For most clients, comments should be moderated before they are published to eliminate junk or SPAM posts as well as those that may offend their target audience.

-Overall, User Generated Content plays an important role in SEO, but it can be a bit of a double-edged sword.
+Overall, User Generated Content plays an important role in search engine optimization, but it can be a bit of a double-edged sword.

-4. Update Your Content Regularly – Have some additional thoughts to add to a post that was published a few months ago?
+Have some additional thoughts to add to a post that was published a few months ago?
 Add them!
-Regularly updating existing content helps keep it fresh and relevant for users.
+Regularly updating existing content helps keep it fresh and relevant for users while increasing the word count for SEO.
 It also improves SEO performance by showing that the page is actively maintained and up-to-date with current information.

 5 Things NOT To Do When Increasing Word Count for SEO

-2. Avoid Duplication – Don't say the same thing over and over again in different ways just to make a post longer.
-And don’t include a “boilerplate” of content at the bottom of each page purely to make the page longer.
+Don't say the same thing over and over again in different ways just to make a post longer.
+And don’t include a “boilerplate” of content at the bottom of each page purely to hit an arbitrary target word count.
 Be sure to write unique, original content that adds value whenever possible.

 Agency Tip: Instead of making a post longer to compete in the SERPs, consider making it more targeted.
 For example, instead of writing a post about how to use Google Data Studio–a very competitive keyword–focus on a smaller slice of that larger pie, such as the limitations of Google Data Studio.